Antique: Antiquing

-Note that antiquing also means the craft of making an object appear antique through distressing or using the antique-looking paint applications.
+Note that antiquing also means the craft of making an object appear antique through distressing or using antique-looking paint applications.
 Often, individuals get confused between these handmade distressed vintage or modern items and true antiques.
 Would-be antique collectors who are unaware of the differences may find themselves paying a high amount of money for something that would have little value if re-sold.